metacpan/metacpan-cpan-extracted/distros/B/Beekeeper/README.md

 - Centralized logging, which can be shoveled to an external monitoring application.

 - Performance metrics gathering, which can be shoveled to an external monitoring application.

+- A nice HTML [dashboard](./examples/dashboard), which can be used in any project.

 ## Getting Started